FalsePhilosopher/PPPwnWRT/README.md

 OpenWRT install of PPPwn C++ version by xfangfang https://github.com/xfangfang/PPPwn_cpp

+### Install
-Install by SSHing into your OpenWRT router and run for 9.00 `wget -q -O - https://github.com/FalsePhilosopher/PPPwnWRT/raw/main/pppwnwrt9.sh | sh`
+1. SSH into your OpenWRT router
+2. For 9.00 run `wget -q -O - https://github.com/FalsePhilosopher/PPPwnWRT/raw/main/pppwnwrt9.sh | sh`
 for 11.00 `wget -q -O - https://github.com/FalsePhilosopher/PPPwnWRT/raw/main/pppwnwrt11.sh | sh`

 For the record: It is not actually a good idea to make a habit of
 `curl $(random_script_from_the_internets) | bash"`
-Please always read the source of what you run before you run it.
+Always read the source of what you run before you run it.

-This script is configured for PPPwn to run at boot and is setup for ethernet port 1.
+This script is setup for PPPwn to run at boot and is configured to run on ethernet port 1.